ArasLabs/kanban-like-task-management/README.md

 # Kanban-like-task-management
 Adds a user interface to manage tasks and sort them by Stage, Account, Risk,...
 #### How it works
 The Kanban like has two interfaces.
-The Board listing and a the board detail when you enter a board by double clicking on it.
+The Board listing and the Board details (when you enter a board by double clicking on it).

 ## Project Details